 - You can’t use the weight of things to hold them in place

-So having a way to hook on one end and hook on the other end and apply a steadily increasing force is really important for daily works in space.
+So, a way to hook on one end and the other and apply a steadily increasing force is vital for daily work in space.

-And that’s why on board the space shuttle the astronauts have pulleys and snatch blocks: they’re part of normal equipment.
+And that’s why the astronauts have pulleys and snatch blocks on board the space shuttle: they’re part of standard equipment.

-In fact there’s a special storage box for them inside the International Space station.
-That box contains a couple and they can be used use pretty regularly both inside the ship and even outside during a spacewalk.
+There’s a special storage box for them inside the International Space station.
+That box contains a couple of pulleys regularly used inside the ship and during a spacewalk.

-In Airpes we have wide experience in the design and installation of many types of lifting systems, including blocks, snatch blocks and hook blocks, combining them with the lifting equipment the client would need.
+At Crosby Airpes, we have broad experience in designing and installing many lifting systems, including blocks, snatch blocks and hook blocks, combining them with the lifting equipment the client would need.

 Do you want to customize a block pulley system?